 This landmark study is the first to use a randomized clinical trial to measure whether sunscreen use was effective in protecting against melanoma.
 Prior studies had been lab studies or retrospective studies that relied on people’s memory of sunscreen use.

-To address these issues, the test group was given sunscreen and trained its use while a control group of infrequent sunscreen users was asked not to change their existing habits.
+The control group of infrequent sunscreen users was asked not to change their existing habits.

 Source: The Skin Cancer Foundation Journal, Sunscreen Cuts Melanoma Risk in Half.